RTE-EEROS/web_app/static/header.md

-# This is a header description
+## Example introduction

+This is a default text.
 Update the description in `./static/header.md`

-Example of integration of an image in `./static`
+Example of integration of an image in `./static/img`

 ![this is a logo](./app/static/img/example_logo.png)